 Consider providing an increased level of designed treatment for sites with high priority areas for source water protection or are upstream of community drinking water withdrawal sites.

 Water and sediment control basins may be spaced at intervals down a slope, similar to terraces, in order to control erosion.
-Refer to NRCS CPS Terrace (Code 600) for methods to determine spacing.
+Refer to Iowa NRCS CPS Terrace (Code 600) for methods to determine spacing.
 Install additional conservation measures in the watercourse between basins to prevent erosion as necessary.

-Where necessary to restore or maintain productivity, salvage topsoil and spread over the disturbed area after construction is complete.
-Temporarily stockpile the topsoil away from the site and provide erosion protection, as needed.
+When choosing the location of a Water and Sediment Control Basin, consider the extent of ponding that will occur from the basin.
+If the basin will cause water to pond near or across property lines, both land owners should agree in writing on the elevation and expected duration of ponding.

 Consider using biodegradable erosion control blankets to protect bare soil surfaces during the establishment of vegetation.

 Enhance sediment retention within the basin with inlet and outlet selection and by increasing the length-to- width ratio of the basin.
 Determine sedimentation rates using the NRCS Revised Universal Soil Loss Equation, Ver.
 2 (RUSLE2), or other approved methodology.